Constructs a critter (species population) object for use in

 Numeric or

 NA.
 Instantaneous natural mortality rate.
-Whenlorenzen_m = TRUE(default in Fish), this is the asymptotic natural mortality.
+Whenlorenzen_m = TRUE(default in Fish), this is the average natural mortality over the adult age range (fromlorenzen_ref_age, defaulting to the age at maturity, to the maximum age), i.e. the reported value is interpreted as an average adult rate.
 Looked up from FishLife whenNA.- max_age

 Numeric or